BSD Router Project - Customised for HUBS

 like a disk but whose contents are lost on reboot.
 The first

-one is mounted on /etc
+one is mounted on /etc and is populated with

 a default configuration.
 Any changes from the default, which